 There are many differences between banks and credit unions.
 But the most important is that credit unions are democratically run.
 Credit unions’ primary commitment is to serve their members’ financial needs, whereas banks and trust companies exist to earn profits and dividends for shareholders.

 Yes.
 In fact, Ontario credit unions are among Canada’s soundest financial institutions.
-The Deposit Insurance Corporation of Ontario (DICO) insures Canadian currency deposits, including interest, to a maximum of $250,000 per Member.
+The Financial Services Regulatory Authority of Ontario (FSRA) insures Canadian currency deposits, including interest, to a maximum of $250,000 per Member.
 Deposits held in RSP, RIF, LIRA , LIF, RESP, and TFSA are fully insured with no maximum amount.
 Unique trust or joint accounts are insured separately from those in your own name, to a maximum of $250,000 per account.
+Learn more about FSRA.

 Each credit union operates independently.
 Policies and procedures are set and monitored by a volunteer Board of elected Directors.
 The day-to-day operations are the responsibility of the chief executive officer.
 The democratic structure of credit unions is what makes them unique.
 Each credit union member has one vote and an equal voice in the management and direction of the credit union.